-- 7. The friendliest of mediaeval beasts was the Panther, admired for his soft coat and his sweet breath.
-Christ is the Panther, drawing all men unto Him by His sweetness. - 8.
-The Wild Ass had a curious "nature".
-March was his great month, for he had the privilege of announcing by twelve brays the vernal Equinox, when the length of the day had increased until it was equal with the night.
+85-7 The friendliest of medieval beasts was the Panther, admired for his soft coat and his sweet breath.
+Christ is the Panther, drawing all men unto Him by His sweetness.

+85-8 The Wild Ass had a curious "nature."
+March was his great month, for he had the privilege of announcing by twelve brays the vernal equinox, when the length of the day had increased until it was equal with the night.
 He was also supposed to eat the wind if no grass were available.
-All this seems to indicate a carry-over from pagan superstition, not now available. - 9.
-Very rare are references to the Peridexion Tree.
+All this seems to indicate a carry-over from pagan superstition, not now available.

+85-9 Very rare are references to the Peridexion Tree.
 In the carving two doves are happily ensconced in its branches, while a strange dragon crawls about its roots.
 It seems that the shadow of the Peridexion is fatal to the dragon, and he cannot cross it to harm the doves.
-Of course the dragon is the devil, and the tree is the Tree of Life. - 10.
-The Partridge, like the cuckoo, hatches the eggs of other birds, who fly away and leave her.
-There may be some symbolism here of the Children of God leaving the Devil and returning to their true allegiance. - 11.
-Rich indeed is the literature of the Unicorn, as Professor Shepard has made clear in his book, "The Lore of the Unicorn."
-In the carving here the Unicorn stands for Christ, which explains his devotion to the Virgin. - 12.
-Just as the Salamander is able to pass unscathed through fire, even so the Christian soul should pass through the fires of passion to atonement and peace. - 13.
-Johann Commenius reports that the Tiger, the most savage of beasts, is so enraged by the beating of drums that when she hears them, she goes mad and tears herself; this is well portrayed in the carving.
+Of course the dragon is the Devil, and the tree is the Tree of Life.

+85-10 The Partridge, like the cuckoo, hatches the eggs of other birds, who fly away and leave her.
+There may be some symbolism here of the Children of God leaving the Devil and returning to their true allegiance.

-- 14. Just as the Dolphin, a very kingly beast, passes safely through the mightiest billows, even so the human soul will triumph over adversity. - 15.
-Like the Phoenix, the Eagle undergoes a process of rejuvenation.
-A plunge into a pure spring of cool water renews his plumage, and then he soars straight for the sun with eyes wide open, which completely clarifies his vision. - 16.
-The Charadrius, representing the powerful love of Christ, had the capacity to absorb noxious vapors from a sick person, who might then be restored to health.
+- 85-11 Rich indeed is the literature of the Unicorn, as former Professor Shepard has made clear in his book, "The Lore of the Unicorn."
+In the carving here the Unicorn stands for Christ, which explains his devotion to the Virgin. - 85-12 Just as the Salamander is able to pass unscathed through fire, even so the Christian soul should pass through the fires of passion to atonement and peace. - 85-13 Johann Commenius reports that the Tiger, the most savage of beasts, is so enraged by the beating of drums that when she hears them, she goes mad and tears herself; this is well portrayed in the carving. - 85-14 Just as the Dolphin, a very kindly beast, passes safely the mightiest billows, even so the human soul will triumph over adversity. - 85-15 Like the Phoenix, the Eagle undergoes a process of rejuvenation.
+A plunge into a pure spring of cool water renews his plumage, and then he soars straight for the sun with eyes wide open, which completely clarifies his vision. - 85-16 The Charadrius, representing the powerful love of Christ, had the capacity to absorb noxious vapors from a sick person, who might then be restored to health.
 The carving shows two such ministrants of healing.